Michael Bevan

 Michael Gwyl Bevan (born 8 May 1970) is an Australian former international cricketer.
 He played as a left-handed batsman and a slow left-arm wrist spin bowler.
-For several years, he was considered the world's finest One Day International (ODI) batsman, and topped the International Cricket Council's batting rankings in the format on numerous occasions.
+Bevan is widely considered as one of the greatest One Day International (ODI) batsmen of all-time, and topped the International Cricket Council's batting rankings in the format on numerous occasions.
 He was the first Canberra-born player to represent Australia at international level.
 He played 232 ODIs for Australia, and was a part of the Australian squads which won the 1999 and 2003 Cricket World Cups.
 He represented Australia at the 1998 Commonwealth Games, where cricket was included in the Games for the first time.

 Bevan was an Australian Cricket Academy scholarship holder in 1989.
 He scored a total of 15,103 runs in List A cricket at an average of 57.86 runs per innings.
 This is the highest batting average for any player who has batted in 50 or more innings.
 In 2007 he was named in Australia's greatest ODI team, while in 2025, he was inducted into the Australian Cricket Hall of Fame.
 The Michael Bevan Medal, for the player of the match in the Australian Domestic One-Day Cricket Final, is named after him.